jpace/ijdk/README.md

 # Overview

-IJDK (Incava Java Development Kit) is a library of general-purpose Java code, much of it inspired by Ruby.
-For example, reading a file is this simple:
+IJDK (Incava Java Development Kit) is a library of general-purpose Java code, much of it inspired by and modeled on the equivalent in Ruby.
+For example, reading a file:

 ```java
     List<String> lines = IO.readLines("foo.txt");